shaneataylor/dita-ot-plugins/com.taylortext.ditasearch/README.md

 ## TO DO

-* results still don't close on clicking a results link
 * navigate results with arrow keys
 * click or enter the entire result to open topic (?)
 * Use OT method to define strings for extensibility